jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 > 2. Select **All Pages** to create a template that will be used for all pages.
 > 3. Don't choose the pattern and instead click **Skip** to start from scratch.

-The page template will be created, and you'll be taken to the editor to add blocks to the template.
+The Pages template will be created, and you'll be taken to the editor to add blocks to the template.
 Note that the pattern you were presented with was automatically populated with the content from the index template.

 Because a page in WordPress is merely a custom post type, you can use the **Post Title, Post Featured Image**, and **Post Content** blocks to render the title and content of a page in the template.
 You can also use **Group** blocks to logically group specific blocks, based on the design.